2019-10-22

 What is a Raspberry Pi?

 Google-search to find a reseller I bought mine from Walmart.com.
-Any Pi version will work, where I am using an older version 3; version 4 is the newer (2023).
+Any Pi version will work, where I am using an older version 3.
+Version 4 is newer (2023), and recommended.

 You will also need the following: